VF-9

-Fighting Squadron 9 or VF-9 was an aviation unit of the U.S. Navy, originally established on 1 March 1942, it was disestablished on 28 September 1945.
+Fighting Squadron 9 or VF-9 was an aviation unit of the U.S. Navy.
+Originally established on 1 March 1942, it was disestablished on 28 September 1945.

-Operational history
+History

-VF-9 established at NAS Norfolk on 1 March 1942 as part of the new Carrier Air Group 9 (CVG-9) which was to be deployed abord the new carrier USS Essex.
+VF-9 was established at NAS Norfolk on 1 March 1942 as part of the new Carrier Air Group 9 (CVG-9) which was to be deployed aboard the new carrier USS Essex.
 Originally equipped with the F2A-3 Buffalo, VF-9 began reequipping with the F4F-3 Wildcat in April 1942.

-In late August 1942 VF-9 was deployed aboard USS Ranger to support Operation Torch.
-By late November 1942 Ranger had returned to NAS Norfolk and VF-9 rejoined the rest of CVG-9.
+In late August 1942, VF-9 was deployed aboard USS Ranger to support Operation Torch.
+By late November 1942, Ranger had returned to NAS Norfolk and VF-9 rejoined the rest of CVG-9.
 VF-9 became the first Navy squadron to receive the F6F-3 Hellcat in February 1943.

-In April 1943 CVG-9 embarked on the Essex for deployment to the Pacific Fleet.
-By mid-June 1943 Essex had arrived at Naval Station Pearl Harbor and CVG-9 was based at Naval Air Station Barbers Point.
-In September Essex left Pearl Harbor with CVG-9 embarked.
+In April 1943, CVG-9 embarked on the Essex for deployment to the Pacific Fleet.
+By mid-June, 1943 Essex had arrived at Naval Station Pearl Harbor and CVG-9 was based at Naval Air Station Barbers Point.
+In September, Essex left Pearl Harbor with CVG-9 embarked.

 VF-9 scored over 250 kills in the Hellcat, making it the second most successful Hellcat squadron of the war.